 Welcomed by a Grand Lobby at Grand Belllo Hotel JBCC

 For a 3-star hotel, we weren’t expecting to be welcomed by the grandeur of Grand Belllo Hotel’s elegant and spacious lobby.
 With a chandelier hung from its high ceiling and marble floor glistening against the cosy light, Grand Belllo Hotel’s lobby doesn’t come up short when compared to a 5-star hotel.

 Just before leaving the counter, I saw that this hotel provides free shuttle service to key shopping malls and night food places in Johor.
 You can also get a lift to and fro Johor’s Custom (or City Square).
-This would be convenient for those who arrive in Johor via public transport.
+This would be convenient to those who arrive in Johor via public transport.